Planes of matrices of constant rank and globally generated vector bundles: Preliminaries

 Therefore, from a matrix $A$ of size $N$ we can obtain, by projection, a new matrix $A'$ of size $2c+2$, whose rank remains constant and equal to $2c$.
 In \cite{Fania_Mezzetti} it is shown how one can choose the centre of projection to produce explicitly a projection of $\PP^{N-1}$ to $\PP^{2c+1}$ with the required property.
 In particular \cite[Examples 5 and 6]{Fania_Mezzetti} provide explicit examples of such a projection.

-If $\coker A$ is a vector bundle $F$ of rank $N-2c$, performing this projection is equivalent to taking a rank $2$ quotient $E$ of $F$, such that $E= \coker A'$.
+\begin{rem} If $\coker A$ is a vector bundle $F$ of rank $N-2c$, performing this projection is equivalent to taking a rank $2$ quotient $E$ of $F$, such that $E=\coker A'$.
 Conversely, a general rank $2$ quotient $E$ of $F$ gives rise to a constant rank matrix $A'$.
+This can be seen by combining the two exact sequences \eqref{estensione2} and \eqref{sec quoziente} in a commutative diagram, using diagram chase and the Snake Lemma. \end{rem}

 To construct constant rank matrices of co-rank $2$ and of the desired size, we will therefore first build bundles of high rank, and then project to get quotients of rank $2$.
 These high rank vector bundles are all constructed from two types of building blocks, namely the universal quotient $Q$ and the line bundles $\OP(i)$, $i\geq 1$.